 Use Complementary Colors in Your Photography

-The second way to create color harmony is to contrast complementary colors.
+The second way to create color harmony is by combining colors using complementary colors.
 Complementary colors are found directly opposite on the color wheel, which gives you the most color contrast.

 As with the analogous, complementary colors look naturally harmonious and pleasing to the eye.
 However, they tend to create a crisper, sharper impression because they balance and emphasize each other rather than flowing together.

 In this example, the orange-blue color combinations make the yellow-orange boat stands out against the blue tones in the water and sky because yellow/orange is a complementary color to blue.
-Even though a pure orange would be a better match for the blue tones in this photo, it still works very well.
+Even though pure rich orange would be a better complementary color for the blue tones in this photo, it still works very well.
 You can also correct this in post-processing and use a hue saturation slider to make the boat orange instead of yellow.

 There’s a lot more to color theory than just the basics covered here, but this will give you a solid start.
 As always the most important thing is to experiment, learn, and enjoy the process.
-However, being aware of how color theory works will enable you to create more powerful images.
+However, being aware of how color theory works will enable you to create photographs that are more interesting.

 Hey I’m Peter.
 I’m the owner and editor of Photography-RAW.
 I make sure that you get the best articles about photography.
 Personally, I prefer to shoot landscape, nature and macro photography.